Freight Shipping from Newark to Akron

 How much does it cost to ship freight from Newark to Akron?

-Full truckload (FTL) rates from Newark, NJ to Akron, OH currently range from $1,075-$1,325 for a standard dry van load over the 500-mile route.
+Full truckload (FTL) rates from Newark, NJ to Akron, OH currently range $1,075-$1,325 (roughly $2.18-$2.68 per mile over 500 miles).
 LTL shipments typically cost $475-$825 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Newark to Akron?

-Standard FTL transit from Newark to Akron is approximately 9 hrs by truck over 500 miles.
+Standard FTL transit from Newark to Akron is approximately 9 hrs by truck over 500 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Newark to Akron freight?